Alberta Highway 14: Major intersections

-Former Auxiliary Routes
+Former auxiliary routes

 There are three former auxiliary routes of Highway 14 located in the Edmonton area.

 Highway 14A

 There are two former alignments of Highway 14A.
 The first route followed Connors Road and 83 Street between Highway 14, which at the time followed Whyte (82) Avenue, and downtown Edmonton via the Low Level Bridge.
 The route was phased out in the 1970s.
 The second route of Highway 14A was 76 Avenue through Strathcona County.
 Highway 14 formerly shifted south from Whyte (82) Avenue to 76 Avenue before continuing east.
 When the Sherwood Park Freeway opened in 1968, Highway 14 was moved to the new route and the former route was renumbered as Highway 14A.
 The route was phased out in the 1970s.

 Highway 14X

 Highway 14X was a spur connecting Highway 14 with Highway 16A and Highway 16.
 The route became part of Highway 216 in 1999.